 “My mother’s gifts of courage to me were both large and small.
 The latter are woven so subtly into the fabric of my psyche that I can hardly distinguish where she stops, and I begin.”

 Angelou witnessed a brave woman overcome time and time again, and live her life boldly.
 That courage became part of her, and she has shared this message with countless readers over time.
 Vivian Baxter’s courageous example set the tone for her daughter’s very being.

 Vivian Baxter showed up.
 When Angelou needed her mother, she was there.

 During a particularly grueling work experience, Angelou felt depleted.
 She reached out to her mom:

-“My mother wrote to me and said, “Airplanes leave here every day for Africa.
+“My mother wrote to me, “Airplanes leave here every day for Africa.
 If you need me, I will come.”
 Her love and support encouraged me to dare to live my life with pizzazz.”

 This simple quote from Maya Angelou about her mother speaks volumes.
 Her mother supported her in the ways she needed it most.
 She loved her daughter fiercely and instinctually knew when she needed to drop everything and be there for her.